You are hereHome ›

 Support Services provide a safety net in times of crisis and a road towards self-sufficiency after the crisis has been resolved.
 Programs connect individuals and families with resources and partner organizations and develop personal relationships through customized and comprehensive service.
 Three Rivers helps people build brighter, stable futures and stronger communities.

-Effective April 3, 2017, Three Rivers Community Action, Inc., Family Advocacy Services Department is now participating in the Southeast Minnesota River Valleys Continuum of Care Coordinated Entry System (CES), for housing and support services for the homeless.
+Effective April 3, 2017, Three Rivers Community Action, Inc., Housing Advocacy Services Department participates in the Southeast Minnesota River Valleys Continuum of Care Coordinated Entry System (CES), for housing and support services for households experiencing homelessness.

 What is CES?

-It is a way to help those seeking housing and services to access programs more efficiently by making fewer phone calls, undergoing fewer screenings, and being aware of their near-term options.
+Coordinated Entry is a collaborative initiative designed to create a more effective and efficient homeless response system.
+It is a way to help those seeking housing and services to access programs by making fewer phone calls, undergoing fewer screenings, and being aware of their near-term options.

-How does CES affect me, the participant inquiring for services for the homeless?
+How does CES affect me, the participant inquiring for services a household experiencing for the homelessness?

-When you inquire at Three Rivers for housing and/or services for the homeless, you will be asked if you have been assessed and entered onto the CES List for housing either here or by another agency.
+When you inquire at Three Rivers for housing and/or services for a houshold experiencing homelessness, you will be asked if you have been assessed and entered into the Coordinated Entry System for housing either here or by another agency.

 If the answer is yes, that is all you need to do.
-You are already on the list and will be contacted by the Housing Provider with a program opening once that opening becomes available.
+You are already part of Coordinated Entry and will be contacted by a Housing Provider with a program opening once that opening becomes available.
 It is not necessary to check back or continue to call multiple agencies.
-(Please do check back if you have had a change of contact information or if you find housing for yourself.)\
+(Please do check back if you have had a change of contact information or if you find housing for yourself.)

 If the answer is no, you have not previously been assessed either here or at another agency, you will be offered the opportunity to complete an assessment (takes about 30 minutes) that will determine your priority for services according to the vulnerability of your need.

-Once assessed, your household will be entered into a Centralized Priority List that covers all of the Housing Services Providers in Southeast Minnesota.
+Once assessed, your household will be entered into a Centralized Priority Pool that covers all of the Housing Services Providers in Southeast Minnesota.

-Am I guaranteed housing or financial assistance because I am on the CES list?
+Am I guaranteed housing or financial assistance because I am on Coordinated Entry?